Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 <h4 align="left">Second Attempt Feature Importance</h4>
 Looking into the feature importance for this model's second attempt, where the clean energy dataset was included, it was found that the total clean energy (GW) feature had the highest influence on the model.
 It can also be seen that the importances of other parameters moved around and the overall performance of the model dropped.
-For this reason, a neural model was used to handle the complexity of the data.<br>
+For this reason, a neural model was used to handle the complexity of the data.<br><br>
 <p align="center">
     <img src= "https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/main/Machine%20Learning/Pictures/feature_importances_brfc_REDO.png"/>
 </p>